 Home > MR2

-I always like to have a decent sound system in my cars, so this was an area that received a lot of attention on my car soon after I bought it.
-Being an early Mark 1, the speakers consisted of the two dash-mounted 10cm units, and a not-very-good active bass box under the driver's seat.
-The head-unit had been changed at some point, but was still not to my liking.
-So I fitted a Sony MDX-7970R minidisc head-unit, complete with remote control stalk on the steering column shroud.
-I then had a trusty old Kenwood KAC-624 2-channel amplifier installed under the passenger seat, which powers two huge Pioneer TS-E1790 19cm circular 3-way speakers I had installed in the doors.
-I could have installed the amplifier myself, but I decided it would be more sensible to have a professional install the door-mounted speakers as it looked rather tricky and I wanted it done properly.
-I had ruled out having a sub installed early on, as it would have compromised the space available to the occupants of the cabin, or the space available in the rear or front boots.
+Being an early Mark 1, the speakers in my car consisted of the two dash-mounted 10cm units, and an active bass box under the driver's seat that appeared to do very little.
+The head-unit had been changed at some point, but was a cassette tape unit, a technology I hate.
+So I replaced it with a Sony MDX-7970R minidisc head-unit, complete with remote control stalk on the steering column shroud.
+I then had a Kenwood KAC-624 2-channel amplifier installed under the passenger seat, powering two Pioneer TS-E1790 19cm circular 3-way speakers I had installed in the doors.
+I had ruled out having a subwoofer installed early on, as it would have compromised the space available to the occupants of the cabin, or the space available in the rear or front boots.
 So I chose the biggest speakers with the biggest magnets I thought would fit in the door panels, and I am very pleased with the result.
 The sound quality is excellent, and there is plenty of volume and bass, aided by the small volume of the cabin no doubt.
-The stock 10cm dash-mounted speakers are powered directly from the front outputs of the head-unit, but I plan on upgrading these as they are dreadful!
+The stock 10cm dash-mounted speakers are powered directly from the front outputs of the head-unit, but I plan on upgrading these as they are very poor.
 I left the active bass box out of the setup entirely, as it did very little.

 This is a general view of the speaker mounted in the passenger door.
 As can be seen, it is a tidy and unobtrusive installation.

 This is the hole left when the speaker is removed.
-The wiring in there is the stock Toyota stuff for the electric windows, door locks etc. I guess the green box is something to do with the electric windows.
+The wiring that is visible is for the electric windows, door locks etc. I guess the green box is something to do with the electric windows.
 The grey cabling running out to the right is for the speaker (which is lying just out of shot on the cabin floor).

 Home > MR2